 The bus network is extensive, covering the New Territories and outlying islands, as well as Hong Kong Island and Kowloon.
 Helpfully, the destinations are marked in English and may be accompanied by an X (express), R (Sundays and public holidays only) or M (links up with a station on the MTR metro network).
 Note that no change is given on buses.

 Speed limits are 50kph (31mph) in built-up areas, 80kph (50mph) outside built-up areas, 100kph (62mph) on expressways, and 110kph (68mph) on the North Lantau Highway.

 There are numerous breakdown services available in Hong Kong; ask for details from the car hire outlet.

 An International Driving Permit is recommended, although not legally required.
 A valid national licence is accepted for up to 12 months; those who are staying longer need to apply for a temporary or full local licence.
 The minimum age is 18 years.
 Third-party insurance is compulsory.

 Many tunnels in Hong Kong operate a toll system, which can be paid at the booths or using an automated pre-pay system called Autotoll.
 Signs on the roads are in both English and Cantonese.

 Hong Kong Island and Kowloon have very good transport networks, with rail and buses covering almost everything likely to be of interest to tourists.
 The tram network on Hong Kong Island is also an appealing way to get around.
 Then there are the cross-harbour Star Ferries, which are not only useful but provide classic views of the city.

-Some airlines allow customers to check in their bags for free at Kowloon and Hong Kong MTR stations, up to day before departure depending on the airline – this can very handy for those who want to get rid of their luggage to explore the city on their last day.
+Some airlines allow customers to check in their bags at Kowloon and Hong Kong MTR stations, up to day before departure depending on the airline – this can very handy for those who want to get rid of their luggage to explore the city on their last day.